-What will happen if I enter Bermuda having been to countries with ongoing transmission of COVID-19?
+What will happen if I enter Bermuda having been to China or other known countries with ongoing transmission of COVID-19?

 Airport personnel will ask all travelers about their travel history over the last 21 days.
 It is important that travelers are truthful to protect their health and the health of others in Bermuda.